 Similar companions were soon to come.
 Nyssa is, in many ways, just Romana at an earlier age.
 Like Adric, being so young creates a very different dynamic between her and the Doctor.
 Whereas Romana and the Doctor felt like equals, it's much more of a mentor/pupil relationship with the Trakenite and the Time Lord (just as it is with Adric).

-Still, it's quite nice to still see moments like the one we get near the end of Keeper of Traken.
-Where Adric and Nyssa rig a device that paralyses the Source.
-This triggers a sequence of events that, pretty much, saves the Doctor's life and halts the destruction of an entire civilisation (for one story, at least!).
-Companions may not be so old and wise, anymore - but they're still useful!
+Still, it's quite nice that moments like the one we get near the end of Keeper of Traken keep happening.
+I love that Adric and Nyssa can rig a device that paralyses the Source.
+This, in turn, triggers a sequence of events that, pretty much, saves the Doctor's life and halts the destruction of an entire civilization (for one story, at least!).
+Companions may not be so old and wise, anymore - but they're still very useful!

 Naturally enough, as new companions roll in - old ones depart.
 Romana and K9 get left behind in E-Space.
 Their departure represents the final shedding of All Things Graham Williams.
 The show is definitely venturing into new territories.
 All that's left is for Tom Baker, himself, to bow out.
 Which will happen quite soon.